-MAC (Microphthalmia, Anophthalmia, Coloboma) is a spectrum of ocular malformations arising from defects during early stages of eye formation that constitutes the most severe cause of childhood blindness (Plaisancié et al., 2019; Williamson and FitzPatrick, 2014; Yoon et al., 2020).
-Anophthalmia and microphthalmia describe, respectively, the absence of the eye or the presence of a reduced ocular globe, while coloboma typically refers to the persistence of an opening in the ventral portion of the eye.
-More than one hundred MACassociated genes have been identified in the last two decades.
-However, it is estimated that these genes explain only around 30% of the cases described in human disease (Plaisancié et al., 2019; Williamson and FitzPatrick, 2014).
+Handling Editor: E. Elizabeth Patton Received 6 January 2025; Accepted 12 May 2025 decades.
+However, it is estimated that these genes explain only \sim 30% of the cases described in human disease (Plaisancié et al., 2019; Williamson and FitzPatrick, 2014).
 One possible reason for this is that genetic variants may predispose to MAC, but defects are manifested only when combined with other risk factors or additional pathogenic gene variants.
-Therefore, such mutations may potentially be overlooked by conventional searches, despite their relevance to understanding the aetiology of MAC.
+Therefore, such variants may potentially be overlooked by conventional searches, despite their relevance to understanding the aetiology of MAC.

 Eye formation is critically dependent on the Wnt signalling pathway (Fuhrmann, 2008; Shah et al., 2023; van Amerongen and Nusse, 2009; Wiese et al., 2018).
 Wnt ligands bind to the extracellular domain of Frizzled (Fzd) receptors and a variety of co-receptors.
 Fzd receptors are seven-pass transmembrane proteins with an extracellular N-terminal domain that interacts with Wnt ligands.
-Upon Wnt/Fzd interaction, a conformational change promotes activation of Dishevelled (Dvl; Bowin et al., 2023), inducing different responses in a highly context-dependent manner.
-Some of these involve transcriptional regulators, such as $\beta$ -catenin, YAP or Jun, while others lead to modulation of cytoskeletal dynamics or calcium signalling (Shah et al., 2023; van Amerongen and Nusse, 2009).
+Upon Wnt/Fzd interaction, a conformational change promotes activation of Dishevelled (Dvl) (Bowin et al., 2023), inducing different responses in a highly context-dependent manner.
+Some of these involve transcriptional regulators, such as β -catenin, Yap or Jun, while others lead to modulation of cytoskeletal dynamics or calcium signalling (Shah et al., 2023; van Amerongen and Nusse, 2009).

 Several of the components of the Wnt signalling network lead to eye malformations when mutated in animal models.
-For example, eye-specific disruption of $\beta$ -catenin results in eye malformations in mouse (Hägglund et al., 2013; Westenskow et al., 2009), and functional abrogation of the Wnt co-receptor LDL-receptor-related protein 6 (LRP6) or the Wnt antagonist Dickkopf 1 (DKK1) result in microphthalmia and coloboma (Lieven and Rüther, 2011; Zhou et al., 2008).
-A role for the Wnt pathway in eye formation is further highlighted by the essential role of the Wnt/ $\beta$ -catenin pathway effector, Tcf7l1, during eye field specification (Kim et al., 2000, Andoniadou et al., 2011; Young et al., 2019), and by temporally dynamic expression of several fzd genes in the eye primordium during embryogenesis (Fuhrmann et al., 2003; Nikaido et al., 2013).
-Amongst them, fzd5 is the only Fzd receptor showing an eye-specific expression pattern (Cavodeassi et al., 2005; Fuhrmann et al., 2003; Sumanas and Ekker, 2001; Burns et al., 2008; Van Raay et al., 2005; Liu and Nathans, 2008; Nikaido et al., 2013).
+For example, eye-specific disruption of β -catenin results in eye malformations in mouse (Hägglund et al., 2013; Westenskow et al., 2009), and functional abrogation of the Wnt co-receptor LDL-receptor-related protein 6 (LRP6) or the Wnt antagonist Dickkopf 1 (DKK1) result in microphthalmia and coloboma (Lieven and Rüther, 2011; Zhou et al., 2008).
+A role for the Wnt pathway in eye formation is further highlighted by the essential role of the Wnt/β -catenin pathway effector, Tcf711, during eye field specification (Kim et al., 2000; Andoniadou et al., 2011; Young et al., 2019), and by temporally dynamic expression of several Fzd genes in the eye primordium during embryogenesis (Fuhrmann et al., 2003; Nikaido et al., 2013).
+Among them, fzd5 is the only Fzd receptor showing an eye-specific expression pattern (Cavodeassi et al., 2005; Fuhrmann et al., 2003; Sumanas and Ekker, 2001; Burns et al., 2008; Van Raay et al., 2005; Liu and Nathans, 2008; Nikaido et al., 2013).